Ryan Fredericks: West Ham United

 Fredericks' free transfer to West Ham United was announced on 5 June 2018, joining on a four-year contract from Fulham.

 He made his debut on 12 August in a 4–0 defeat by Liverpool.
 He scored his first goal for West Ham in their 8–0 win over Macclesfield Town in the EFL Cup on 26 September 2018.
 On 9 February 2021, in an FA Cup game against Manchester United, Fredericks became the first concussion substitute in English football when he replaced Issa Diop following a head injury.
-In May 2022, West Ham announced that Fredericks would be leaving the club at the end of his contract in June 2022.
-He played 77 times for West Ham scoring three goals and making six assists.
+In May 2022, West Ham announced that Fredericks would be leaving the club at the end of his contract on 30 June 2022.
+He played 77 times for West Ham, scoring three goals and making six assists across 4 seasons.

 Bournemouth

-On 22 June 2022, Fredericks signed for Bournemouth on a two-year contract on a free transfer.
-He made his debut coming on in the 69th minute to replace Jordan Zemura in the 0–0 draw against Wolverhampton Wanderers.
-On 5 June 2024, the club announced he would be leaving in the summer when his contract expired.
+On 22 June 2022, Fredericks signed for fellow Premier League side Bournemouth on a two-year contract on a free transfer.
+He made his debut coming on in the 69th minute to replace Jordan Zemura in the 0–0 draw against Wolverhampton Wanderers on 31 August.

+On 5 June 2024, Bournemouth announced that Fredericks would depart the club in the summer when his contract expired, having been out of action due to a calf injury he suffered in March 2023.